If you like seafood dishes also check out: Complete Seafood Menu: Easy and Quick Recipes

-Spaghetti with Dogfish Ragù Fish ragù is a great substitute for meat ragù on hot summer days when people seek light and delicate dishes that aid digestion.
-Today I propose a recipe featuring dogfish, a fish caught in the North Sea but also widely found in the Mediterranean.
-The Dogfish is a fish whose meat is cholesterol-free, rich in proteins, calcium, and phosphorus.
-It also has a good amount of iodine, excellent for thyroid-related issues.
-It is extremely lean and digestible, ideal for those on a low-calorie diet, for children, or for anyone who simply wants a light and healthy dish.
-In fact, 100g of dogfish provides only 80 calories.
-Spaghetti with Dogfish Ragù is a quick dish to prepare, with an inviting sea aroma.
-Must watch:: Fish Ragù Gnocchi Recipe: Perfect with Dogfish or Tub Gurnard
+Spaghetti with smooth-hound ragù Fish ragù is a valid substitute for meat ragù on hot summer days, when you are looking for delicate and light dishes that aid digestion.
+Today I propose a recipe featuring the smooth-hound (palombo), a fish caught in the North Sea but also widespread in the Mediterranean.
+Smooth-hound meat contains no cholesterol, is rich in proteins, calcium and phosphorus.
+It also has a good percentage of iodine, great for thyroid-related issues.
+It is extremely lean and digestible, ideal for those following a low-calorie diet, for children or for anyone who simply wants a light and healthy dish.
+In fact, 100 g (about 4 oz) of smooth-hound provides only 80 calories.
+Spaghetti with smooth-hound ragù is a quick dish to prepare with an enticing aroma of the sea.
+Be sure to check: Fish Ragù Gnocchetti Recipe: Perfect with Smooth-hound or Gurnard

-If you like fish first courses, check out these recipes: Spaghetti with Prawns and Cherry Tomatoes
+If you like seafood first courses also check these recipes: Spaghetti with prawns and cherry tomatoes

 - Difficulty: Easy